ietf-wg-alto/draft-alto-oam-yang/appendix.md

 ## An Example Module for Information Resource Creation Algorithm {#example-alg}

-The base data model "ietf-alto" does not include any choices cases for information resource creation algorithms.
+The base module "ietf-alto" does not include any choices cases for information resource creation algorithms.
 But developers may augment the "ietf-alto" module with definitions for custom creation algorithms for different information resources.
-The following example module demonstrates the parameters of a network map creation algorithm that translates an IETF layer 3 unicast topology into a network map.
+The following example module demonstrates the parameters of a network map creation algorithm that translates an IETF Layer 3 unicast topology into a network map.

 ~~~
 module: example-alto-alg